 /api/authn-ldap/users/:user/authenticate).
 These functions are the same as those used by the

-as the default Conjur authenticator (authn).
+as the default a Conjur authenticator (authn).
 The difference is that

 authn-ldap uses LDAP credentials rather than